Providing Safe, Reliable, and Sustainable Energy Since 2011

 ABOUT OCI SOLAR POWER

 Headquartered in San Antonio, Texas, OCI Solar Power develops, constructs, finances, owns, and operates solar PV facilities, specializing in utility and distributed generation solar projects.
-Our company highlights include:
+Some of our company highlights include:

 - OCISP was the first company to bring utility-scale solar projects to Texas;